-The Company has judiciously managed the debt-equity ratio.
-It has been using a mix of loans and internal cash accruals.
-The Company has well managed the working capital to reduce the overall interest cost.
+The Company aims to judiciously managed the debt-equity ratio.
+It has been using a mix of debt and internal cash accruals.
+The company works closely with our banks to minimise the interest costs.
+The Company works to manage the working capital requirements to reduce the overall interest cost.